AECOM (NYSE:ACM) Updates FY 2022 Earnings Guidance

 AECOM (NYSE:ACM – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $3.30-$3.50 for the period, compared to the consensus estimate of $3.43.
+The company provided earnings per share guidance of $3.30-$3.50 for the period, compared to the consensus earnings per share estimate of $3.43.
 The company issued revenue guidance of -.AECOM also updated its FY 2024 guidance to $4.75- EPS.

-ACM has been the subject of a number of research reports.
-StockNews.com downgraded AECOM from a buy rating to a hold rating in a report on Monday.
-Argus upped their price target on AECOM from $80.00 to $82.00 in a research note on Tuesday, February 15th.
-Robert W. Baird lowered their price objective on AECOM from $88.00 to $81.00 in a research report on Tuesday, May 10th.
-Finally, Royal Bank of Canada initiated coverage on AECOM in a research note on Wednesday, April 27th.
-They issued an outperform rating and a $91.00 target price on the stock.
-Three research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $85.44.
+A number of analysts have commented on the stock.
+Royal Bank of Canada assumed coverage on shares of AECOM in a research note on Wednesday, April 27th.
+They issued an outperform rating and a $91.00 price target for the company.
+Argus increased their price objective on shares of AECOM from $80.00 to $82.00 in a research report on Tuesday, February 15th.
+StockNews.com lowered shares of AECOM from a buy rating to a hold rating in a research report on Monday, May 16th.
+Finally, Robert W. Baird lowered their price target on shares of AECOM from $88.00 to $81.00 in a research report on Tuesday, May 10th.
+Three research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+Based on data from MarketBeat.com, AECOM presently has a consensus rating of Buy and an average price target of $85.44.

-The business also recently declared a quarterly dividend, which was paid on Friday, April 22nd.
-Stockholders of record on Wednesday, April 6th were given a $0.15 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Friday, April 22nd.
+Shareholders of record on Wednesday, April 6th were given a dividend of $0.15 per share.
+This represents a $0.60 dividend on an annualized basis and a yield of 0.89%.
 The ex-dividend date of this dividend was Tuesday, April 5th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 0.90%.
-AECOM’s dividend payout ratio is currently 41.10%.
+AECOM’s payout ratio is currently 41.10%.

-A number of hedge funds have recently modified their holdings of ACM.
-Covestor Ltd increased its position in shares of AECOM by 1,261.6% during the first quarter.
-Covestor Ltd now owns 1,525 shares of the construction company’s stock worth $117,000 after acquiring an additional 1,413 shares during the period.
-Levin Capital Strategies L.P. acquired a new position in shares of AECOM in the 4th quarter worth approximately $214,000.
-Vident Investment Advisory LLC purchased a new stake in shares of AECOM in the 4th quarter valued at approximately $230,000.
-Forum Financial Management LP acquired a new stake in AECOM during the 4th quarter worth $357,000.
-Finally, HighTower Advisors LLC lifted its stake in shares of AECOM by 31.9% in the 1st quarter.
-HighTower Advisors LLC now owns 5,704 shares of the construction company’s stock worth $436,000 after acquiring an additional 1,378 shares during the period.
-Institutional investors and hedge funds own 86.15% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in ACM.
+Point72 Hong Kong Ltd bought a new position in AECOM in the first quarter worth $25,000.
+Covestor Ltd increased its holdings in AECOM by 1,261.6% in the 1st quarter.
+Covestor Ltd now owns 1,525 shares of the construction company’s stock worth $117,000 after buying an additional 1,413 shares in the last quarter.
+Levin Capital Strategies L.P. purchased a new position in AECOM in the fourth quarter worth about $214,000.
+Vident Investment Advisory LLC purchased a new position in AECOM in the fourth quarter worth about $230,000.
+Finally, Forum Financial Management LP purchased a new position in AECOM in the fourth quarter worth about $357,000.
+86.15% of the stock is owned by hedge funds and other institutional investors.

 About AECOM (Get Rating)